-Beyond the strong ties of the formalism of the production rule to symbolic theories, there is a much broader agreement that some form of condition-action mapping is necessary to explain human sequential behavior (Botvinick & Plaut, 2004; Cooper & Shallice, 2000; O'Reilly & Frank, 2006).
-Stocco, Lebiere, and Anderson (2010) made an effort to bridge the gap between symbolic architectures and a neural implementation with a neural network model of the basal ganglia.
+Beyond the strong ties of the formalism of the production rule to symbolic theories, there is a much broader agreement that some form of condition-action mapping is necessary to explain human sequential behavior (Botvinick & Plaut, 2004, Cooper & Shallice, 2000, O'Reilly & Frank, 2006).
+Stocco, Lebiere and Anderson (2010) made an effort to bridge the gap between symbolic architectures and a neural implementation with a neural network model of the basal ganglia.
 This model implemented a symbolic production execution and learning system.
-The general assumptions of Stocco et al.'s model, which is consistent with both the symbolic Adaptive Control of Thought-Rational (ACT-R; Anderson, 2007) and connectionist Leabra (O'Reilly & Munakata, 2000; see also Lebiere, O'Reilly, Jilk, Taatgen, & Anderson, 2008) theories, are as follows.
+The general assumptions of Stocco's model, which is consistent with both the symbolic ACT-R (Anderson, 2007) and connectionist Leabra (O'Reilly & Munakata, 2000, see also Lebiere, O'Reilly, Jilk, Taatgen & Anderson, 2008) theories, are as follows.

-Cortical areas have specific functions, such as vision, motor output, declarative memory, working memory, time perception, and so forth.
-Each of these systems has particular inputs and outputs.
+Cortical areas have specific functions, such as vision, motor output, declarative memory, working memory, time perception, etc. Each of these systems has particular inputs and outputs.
 For example, the output of the visual system can be a representation of the object in the fovea, whereas the input consists of oculomotor commands that direct the gaze.
 On a more cognitive level, the input to declarative memory can be a partial pattern of what we try to recall, after which the output is the completed pattern.
-All the outputs of the cortical areas are placed in a common workspace (e.g., the global workspace proposed by Baars, 1988; Dehaene, Kerzberg, & Changeux, 1998) or, in terms of ACT-R, a set of buffers.
-In both the ACT-R and Stocco et al.'s (2010) model, the workspace is not a single area but rather a collection of areas distributed throughout the cortex.
-According to Stocco et al.'s model, the role of the basal ganglia is to match patterns in this workspace, and carry out actions by routing information elements from one place to another in the workspace.
+All the outputs of the cortical areas are placed in a common workspace (for example, the global workspace proposed by Baars, 1988, and Dehaene, Kerzberg & Changeux, 1998), or, in terms of ACT-R, a set of buffers.
+In both the ACT-R and Stocco model, the workspace is not a single area, but rather a collection of areas distributed throughout the cortex.
+According to Stocco's model, the role of the basal ganglia is to match patterns in this workspace, and carry out actions by routing information elements from one place to another in the workspace.
 Cortical areas connected to these elements of the workspace then carry out the associated actions.

-Stocco et al.'s (2010) model uses a type of production rule that is much more restricted than the rules that are used in most production systems.
-First, a production can only inspect the fixedformat output of specialized cognitive modules, and is restricted to simple comparisons (equality and inequality).
+Stocco's model uses a type of production rule that is much more restricted than the rules that are used in most production systems.
+First, a production can only inspect the fixed-format output of specialized cognitive modules, and is restricted to simple comparisons (equality and inequality).
 Second, the action of the production itself is restricted to moving information within the workspace.
 Cortical modules then perform meaningful actions with that information.
 Figure 1 shows a global outline of the general architecture inspired by these ideas.